mkobuolys/dartpad-workshop-segmented-state/src/bloc_base/instructions.md

 }
 ```

-Now we are ready to add a specific `ShapeEvent` to trigger a `ShapeData` load.
+Now, it's time to add a specific `ShapeEvent` that triggers the `ShapeData` load inside the `ShapeBloc`.